Spacious 14' X 14' Bedroom with a King Size Bed

 Red Cloud (c.
 1822-1909) inspired this spacious 575 square-foot accommodation.
 As the principal chief of the Oglala Teton Dakota (Sioux), he led both the Sioux and Cheyenne tribes against the development of the Bozeman Trail to Montana’s goldfields from 1865-1867.
 The United States agreed to halt the route following the Fort Laramie Treaty in 1868, and he settled in the Red Cloud Agency in Nebraska, the state of his birth.

 Red Jacket Suite

-Sequoyah (c.1770-1843) inspired this spacious 575 square- foot accommodation.
-Sequoia was a Cherokee Tslagi warrior and a statesman whose people lived in East Tennessee and the Carolinas before his tribe’s horrific relocation in Oklahoma- known today as the “Trail of Tears” – to a reservation.
+Sequoyah (c.1770-1843) inspired this spacious 575 square-foot accommodation.
+Sequoyah was a Cherokee Tslagi warrior and a statesman whose people lived in East Tennessee and the Carolinas before his tribe’s horrific relocation in Oklahoma - known today as the “Trail of Tears” - to a reservation.
 He was a great scholar who developed the written Cherokee language.

 Sitting Bull Suite

-Sitting Bull, (c1831-1890) inspired this spacious 575 square-foot accommodation.
-A Teton Sioux chief, Sitting Bull united his people into Canada but the near- extermination of the buffalo hers drove them to surrender.
-From 1883, he lived on Indian Agency lands and in 1885, he traveled with buffalo Bill’s Bill's Wild West Show.
+Sitting Bull, (c.
+1831-1890) inspired this spacious 575 square-foot accommodation.
+A Teton Sioux chief, Sitting Bull united his people into Canada but the near-extermination of the buffalo herds drove them to surrender.
+From 1883, he lived on Indian Agency lands, and in 1885, he traveled with Buffalo Bill’s Wild West Show.
 He was arrested during the Ghost Dance movement and killed during an attempt to rescue him.
-The framed photograph in the living room is of Keving Haywahe, an Assiniboine and great-great- great grandson of Sitting Bull.
+The framed photograph in the living room is of Kevin Haywahe, an Assiniboine and great-great-great grandson of Sitting Bull.